 But Abhi is feeling queasy because the vibrations of the coach are stirring up all the chocolate in his tummy.
 Plus, it’s not a hairnet!
 It’s a stack of golden paper.

 “This,” says Mr Impey, “is Cleopatra’s Chocolate Competition!
 I’ll put one into each of your goody bags.”

 And I can hardly wait and I pay no attention to what he says next as it contains the words half-term and homework.

 And then the coach pulls up outside of school and Mr Impey hands me a gold bag bursting with chocolates and a gold sheet of paper headed CLEOPATRA’S CHOCOLATE CIPHER…

 ARE YOU BRAINIACALLY CLEVER ENOUGH TO CRACK CLEOPATRA’S CHOCOLATE CIPHER TOO???

-It’s based on a KEYWORD CIPHER.
-You can learn all about Keyword Ciphers and how to solve them in The Ladybird Code and then you can try and solve Cleopatra’s Chocolate Cipher along with Minnie!
+It’s a KEYWORD CIPHER and you can learn all about how to solve them in The Ladybird Code.
+Then you can try and decipher Cleopatra’s Chocolate Cipher along with Minnie!

 GOOD LUCK!
 Hope it doesn’t scramble your brain cells!